He saved scores of lives on D-Day. Lawmakers say he was passed over for the Medal of Honor because he was Black.

 “Clearly his actions on June 6, 1944, were noteworthy,” the letter from Brig.
 Gen. Robert W. Bennett Jr. said, “however, I cannot direct my staff to proceed with this request for reconsideration based on the documentation provided.”

 That’s why Woodson’s family is hoping Congress and President Trump will make it happen.
-Trone said he is writing a letter to the president this week to appeal to him directly to choose to honor Woodson “with the stroke of his pen.”
+Trone said he is writing a letter to the president this week to appeal to him directly to choose to honor Woodson.

 Joan Woodson, 91, has spent years advocating for her husband to receive the Medal of Honor.